403f/searchjs/README.md

 # searchjs
 So short!
 So powerful!
 So flexible!
 You can use the library to filter data easily.
-And it's very flexible,You can design the chain style which you want.And it's robust,you can change the order of chain-unction as well it's not get error.
+And it's very flexible,You can design the chain style which you want.And it's robust,you can change the order of chain-unction as well as no error.

 # example
 ```